-Christopher Nissen Director, Asymmetric Threat Response Special Concepts Group The MITRE Corporation non-kinetic, full-spectrum asymmetric threats to national security in both the public and private sectors.
+Christopher Nissen is Director of Asymmetric Threat Response at The MITRE Corporation, a not-for-profit which operates and manages seven FFRDCs serving in the national interest.
+He works across the corporation developing essential strategic elements to address non-kinetic, full-spectrum asymmetric threats to national security in both the public and private sectors.
 He has developed extensive work programs in these and other domains across the technology, policy, and legislative solution spaces.
 He has also served as Director of the Communications and Networking Technical Center, leading a division of over 230 engineers in a diverse portfolio of programs and technology development spanning microelectronics to satellite communications.